Stem Cell Facts

 Plant stem cells are equivalent to our adult stem cells, in that they have the ability to self-renew and replace specific plant cells.
-A plant’s stem cells are responsible for their new spring leaves and continued growth, so whilst they won’t stimulate our own stem cells to regenerate, they can help to protect our skin.
+A plant’s stem cells are responsible for their new spring leaves and continued growth, so whilst they can’t stimulate your stem cells to regenerate, they can help to protect your skin.

 Plant stem cells are said to have remarkable properties, for example they can:

-- Help to promote the regeneration of our skin’s cells.
+Help to promote the regeneration of your skin’s cells

-- Help our own adult stem cells to live longer in our skin.
+Help your adult stem cells to live longer in your skin

-- Delay the effects of aging on our skin and keep our skin looking younger for longer.
+Delay the effects of aging on your skin and keep your skin looking younger for longer

 What skincare products contain stem cells?